gabrielaraujof/delaunay/README.md

 1. Merge the triangulations together

-A sample code of the main Routine would look something like this:
+A sample code of the main routine would look something like this:

 ```js
 function Delaunay(pts) {